 Whether it’s cleaning your home, making a delicious lunch or working in your home office, having a sunlit window nearby will help you work harder & happier.
 It won’t come as any surprise that sunlight makes us more productive and helps our short term cognitive memory (as opposed to those working in dank, dark rooms).
 Sunshine turns our day from bleak to a day of optimism and productivity increases with the natural energy.

 Skewed sleep rhythms affect our productivity and this is caused by too much time being indoors.
 Artificial lighting affects our bodies’ production of melatonin, the chemical that influences our sleep.
 Living in a home with plenty of natural light is a way to keep your schedule on track.

-Have you ever walked into a room and though ‘Wow, what a wonderful space this is and I enjoy being in it?’
+Have you ever walked into a room and thought ‘Wow, what a wonderful space this is and I enjoy being in it?’
 Chances are, it’s because of lots of natural light.
-While the focus is usually on the energy saving benefits of double glazing and uPVC windows, above are only a few of the health benefits, so it’s easy to see why you should aim for more natural light in your home.
+While the focus is usually on the energy-saving benefits of double glazing and uPVC windows, above are only a few of the health benefits, so it’s easy to see why you should aim for more natural light in your home.